 What are its effects on Pregnant women?

 It can lead to loss of consciousness or coma during labor pain.
 Additionally, it can lead to urinary infections.

 - There can be a miscarriage.

 - The fetus can die during pregnancy.

 There is no medication or treatment that will completely cure Hepatitis B. But there is vaccination that completely prevents Hepatitis B. Woman can take this before pregnancy.

-If the mother has Hepatitis or jaundice during delivery, it can spread to the baby as well.
-To stop this the baby should be taken Hepatitis B immunoglobulin vaccine with in 12 hours of its birth.
+If the mother has Hepatitis or jaundice during delivery, it can spread to the fetus as well.
+To stop this the newborn should be given Hepatitis B immunoglobulin vaccine within 12 hours of its birth.
 Along with this Hepatitis B vaccination should also be administered.
-Both these vaccinations should be administered in separate thighs.
+Both these vaccinations should be administered in separate legs.

 Premature Birth of a Baby

-If there is premature baby birth, and the baby weighs less than 2 kgs, then the first installment of the vaccination should not be administered immediately after its birth.
-The first installment of the vaccination can be had with 30 days of the birth.
-Second vaccination can be administered within 45 days of the birth.
-And the third vaccination can be had after 6 months of baby’s birth.
+If there is a premature delivery, and the baby weighs less than 2 kgs, then the first installment of the vaccination should not be administered immediately after its birth.
+The first installment of the vaccination can be had with 30 days of baby’s birth.
+Second vaccination can be administered within 45 days, and the third vaccination can be had after 6 months.